 In this booklet, we describe the care and support you can expect after your treatment.

 This booklet is for you if your prostate cancer has come back after treatment that aimed to get rid of it.
 This is called recurrent prostate cancer.

-This booklet is for you if you have prostate cancer that has spread to other parts of the body and have symptoms such as bone pain.
-This is called advanced prostate cancer.
-We describe the symptoms you might get, ways to manage these, and emotional and practical support available.
+This booklet is for men who have prostate cancer that has spread to other parts of the body (advanced prostate cancer) and who have symptoms such as fatigue or bone pain.
+We describe the symptoms you might get and the treatments available to help manage them.